Preschool (PreK 3 & 4) at St. Stephen School

 Students entering Pre-K 4 must be (4) years of age prior to September 1st of the current year.

-Released in 2011, “Bringing Good News” is the Archdiocese of Baltimore Religion Curriculum for Elementary Schools.
+“Bringing Good News” is the Archdiocese of Baltimore Religion Curriculum for Elementary Schools.
 This standards-based curriculum serves as a guide, a roadmap for both teachers and students as they embark on a journey, which will provide them with the knowledge and understanding of the faith as witnessed in the teachings and the traditions of the Catholic Church.
 The curriculum is built on the Six Tasks of Catechesis: Promoting Knowledge of the Faith; Liturgical Education; Moral Formation; Teaching to Pray; Education for Community Life; and Missionary Initiation and is aligned with the Assessment of Catholic Religious Education (IFG:ACRE).
 By the completion of preschool, students will master a variety of skills including:

 - Identify self and my family as belonging to God’s family.